Horse Show Legal Bits for

 It is imperative to double-check that your competition tack is allowed in your specific discipline and show.
 After all, no one wants to be disqualified simply because their bit does not comply with show regulations!
 Investing the time into finding a show legal bit that works for your horse is worth it, so you both can enter the event with more peace of mind.
 The bit is used to communicate with your horse through hand aids, making it a very important piece of equipment indeed.

-The United States Equestrian Federation (USEF) and the International Equestrian Federation (FEI) have created specific rules regarding bits and tack that are allowed in competition.
+The United States Equestrian Federation (USEF) and International Equestrian Federation (FEI) have created specific rules regarding bits and tack that are allowed in competition.
 Although these rules can change from year to year, we have compiled a general guideline and list of show legal bits that can be used for dressage, hunters or jumpers, and eventing.
 When in doubt, it is always a good idea to consult the USEF or FEI handbook!

 Dressage-Legal Bits